How to Automate Employee Onboarding for Small Business (Step-by-Step)

 - Consistency.
 Every hire follows the same thorough process.
 No steps get skipped, no documents get forgotten.

 - Speed.
-Automated systems get new hires productive 25% faster by handling logistics before day one.
+Automated systems can shorten time-to-productivity — Gusto reports a 25% reduction [source: 10_serpScout.md] — by handling logistics before day one.

 - Compliance.
 Automated reminders ensure you never miss a filing deadline or mandatory document.